Prepare to take fright: Is Manchester Airport haunted?

 - Staff afraid to work night shifts

-As we approach Hallowe'en, Northern Quota is looking into some of our city's paranormal myths and legends.
+As we approach Hallowe’en, Northern Quota is looking into some of our city’s events as well as paranormal myths and legends.

 You might not expect sightings of ghosts to occur in the hustle and bustle of an international airport, yet workers at Manchester’s Terminal 3 hate the night shift due to its ghoulish goings on.

 Documents that surfaced from the 1970s detailed accounts from staff seeing figures wearing pilot’s hats walking into rooms and vanishing without a trace shortly after, or doors slamming with no apparent cause upon investigation.